Hiking the Waihee Ridge Trail Maui

 After trekking through several different types of forests the trail will open up and you’ll be walking on the ridge line.
 There are a few benches and overlooks along the way as you ascend up the ridge that give phenomenal panoramic views.

 Mile 2 is where the trail starts to feel the elevation gain.
-The trail begins wraps up the mountain with a series of quick switchbacks.
+The trail begins to wrap up the mountain with a series of quick switchbacks.
 This becomes difficult and a problem when it is raining or has recently rained because the trail gets very muddy and slippery.
 On a clear day you’ll get aerial views of Waihee Valley below and of Maui’s dramatic coastline.

 Finally at the pinnacle of the Waihee Ridge Trail there will be a platform that will give you sweeping views of Maui’s coastline and the island of Molokai…on a clear day of course.
 There is even a picnic table to rest your tired legs and enjoy a snack.